Today’s Q&A Monday explores creative habits:

 - “I’ll run to the store and pick up a specific list of items.”

 Setting priorities is key here for me.
-It is important that I get that dishwasher loaded.
-It’s very important that I make it to the store.
+I must get that dishwasher loaded.
+I must make it to the store.
 It’s also important that I find ways to be creative as often as possible.
-Breaking life into small and manageable tasks makes finding balance that much easier.
+Breaking life into small and manageable tasks makes finding a balance that much easier.

 “I firmly believe that everyone deserves to live within walking distance of either beauty or convenience, if not both.”
 Victoria Moran

-I have a Choose Your Own Adventure-style free downloadable flowchart based on the Getting Things Done principles.
-With a little preparation, you can set yourself up for conveniece
+I also have a Choose Your Own Adventure-style free downloadable (PDF) flowchart based on the Getting Things Done principles.
+With a little preparation, you can set yourself up for convenience

 3. Change the external circumstances